metalluca/metalluca/README.md

 <br>
 :pushpin: My main focus lies on Data-Science, Big Data and Python development.

-:computer: Currently I am working on an graph module containing varoius algorithms in python.
+:computer: Currently I am working on an graph module containing various algorithms in python.
 Feel free to check it out.